webhooked/kanso.nvim/README.md

 - In bright environments where you need more color distinction
 - For users who prefer more vibrant syntax highlighting
-- When using the light themes where contrast can be beneficial
+- When using the light themes where increased saturation can be beneficial

-The contrast adjustment only affects syntax highlighting colors (strings, keywords, functions, etc.) and does not change UI elements or background colors.
+The saturation adjustment only affects syntax highlighting colors (strings, keywords, functions, etc.) and does not change UI elements or background colors.

 </details>